Albert Einstein: Childhood, youth and education

-Marriages and children
+Marriages, relationships and children

-Early correspondence between Einstein and Marić was discovered and published in 1987 which revealed that the couple had a daughter named "Lieserl", born in early 1902 in Novi Sad where Marić was staying with her parents.
-Marić returned to Switzerland without the child, whose real name and fate are unknown.
-The contents of Einstein's letter in September 1903 suggest that the girl was either given up for adoption or died of scarlet fever in infancy.
+Correspondence between Einstein and Marić, discovered and published in 1987, revealed that in early 1902, while Marić was visiting her parents in Novi Sad, she gave birth to a daughter, Lieserl.
+When Marić returned to Switzerland it was without the child, whose fate is uncertain.
+A letter of Einstein's that he wrote in September 1903 suggests that the girl was either given up for adoption or died of scarlet fever in infancy.

 Einstein and Marić married in January 1903.
+In May 1904, their son Hans Albert was born in Bern, Switzerland.
+Their son Eduard was born in Zurich in July 1910.
+In letters that Einstein wrote to Marie Winteler in the months before Eduard's arrival, he described his love for his wife as "misguided" and mourned the "missed life" that he imagined he would have enjoyed if he had married Winteler instead: "I think of you in heartfelt love every spare minute and am so unhappy as only a man can be."

-In May 1904, their son Hans Albert Einstein was born in Bern, Switzerland.
-Their son Eduard was born in Zürich in July 1910.
-The couple moved to Berlin in April 1914, but Marić returned to Zürich with their sons after learning that, despite their close relationship before, Einstein's chief romantic attraction was now his cousin Elsa Löwenthal; she was his first cousin maternally and second cousin paternally.
-Einstein and Marić divorced on 14 February 1919, having lived apart for five years.
-As part of the divorce settlement, Einstein agreed to give Marić any future (in the event, 1921) Nobel Prize money.
+In 1912, Einstein entered into a relationship with Elsa Löwenthal, who was both his first cousin on his mother's side and his second cousin on his father's.
+When Marić learned of his infidelity soon after moving to Berlin with him in April 1914, she returned to Zurich, taking Hans Albert and Eduard with her.
+Einstein and Marić were granted a divorce on 14 February 1919 on the grounds of having lived apart for five years.
+As part of the divorce settlement, Einstein agreed that if he were to win a Nobel Prize, he would give the money that he received to Marić; he won the prize two years later.

-In letters revealed in 2015, Einstein wrote to his early love Marie Winteler about his marriage and his strong feelings for her.
-He wrote in 1910, while his wife was pregnant with their second child: "I think of you in heartfelt love every spare minute and am so unhappy as only a man can be."
-He spoke about a "misguided love" and a "missed life" regarding his love for Marie.

-Einstein married Löwenthal in 1919, after having had a relationship with her since 1912.
-They emigrated to the United States in 1933.
-Elsa was diagnosed with heart and kidney problems in 1935 and died in December 1936.
+Einstein married Löwenthal in 1919.
+In 1923, he began a relationship with a secretary named Betty Neumann, the niece of his close friend Hans Mühsam.
+Löwenthal nevertheless remained loyal to him, accompanying him when he emigrated to the United States in 1933.
+In 1935, she was diagnosed with heart and kidney problems.
+She died in December 1936.

-In 1923, Einstein fell in love with a secretary named Betty Neumann, the niece of a close friend, Hans Mühsam.
-In a volume of letters released by Hebrew University of Jerusalem in 2006, Einstein described about six women, including Margarete Lebach (a blonde Austrian), Estella Katzenellenbogen (the rich owner of a florist business), Toni Mendel (a wealthy Jewish widow) and Ethel Michanowski (a Berlin socialite), with whom he spent time and from whom he received gifts while being married to Elsa.
-Later, after the death of his second wife Elsa, Einstein was briefly in a relationship with Margarita Konenkova.
-Konenkova was a Russian spy who was married to the Russian sculptor Sergei Konenkov (who created the bronze bust of Einstein at the Institute for Advanced Study at Princeton).
+A volume of Einstein's letters released by Hebrew University of Jerusalem in 2006 added some other women with whom he was romantically involved.
+They included Margarete Lebach (a married Austrian), Estella Katzenellenbogen (the rich owner of a florist business), Toni Mendel (a wealthy Jewish widow) and Ethel Michanowski (a Berlin socialite), with whom he spent time and from whom he accepted gifts while married to Löwenthal.
+After being widowed, Einstein was briefly in a relationship with Margarita Konenkova, thought by some to be a Russian spy; her husband, the Russian sculptor Sergei Konenkov, created the bronze bust of Einstein at the Institute for Advanced Study at Princeton.

-Einstein's son Eduard had a breakdown at about age 20 and was diagnosed with schizophrenia.
-His mother cared for him and he was also committed to asylums for several periods, finally, after her death, being committed permanently to Burghölzli, the Psychiatric University Hospital in Zürich.